Fraud & Identity Theft - Protect Yourself from Common Scams

 - Shred or burn anything received with your personal or financial information when you are done.
 Garbage cans and landfills provide opportunities for criminals to get your information.

-If You Are a Fraud Victim
+If You Are a Victim of Fraud or Identity Theft

 The most important message is to first and foremost seek to protect your personal and financial information in every circumstance.
 Routinely check your credit record.
 Thoroughly examine bank and credit statements upon receipt for evidence of suspicious activity.
 You may want to consider a fraud alert notification program which can help you track credit applications and stop those that are not legitimate.
 If you are the victim of fraud: